-- If you use 2 grams of Voltaren® Gel on one hand, 4 times a day, your total dose for one day is 8 grams - If you use 4 grams of Voltaren® Gel on one knee, 4 times a day, your total dose for one day is 16 grams. - Your total dose for one day, treating one hand and one knee, is 8 grams plus 16 grams, which equals 24 grams of Voltaren® Gel. - Before you use a new tube of Voltaren® Gel for the first time, open the foil seal that covers the tube opening by using the spiked top of the cap.
-Remember to remove the dosing card from the carton. - Apply Voltaren® Gel to clean, dry skin that does not have any cuts, infections or rashes. - Do not use heating pads or apply bandages where you have applied Voltaren® Gel. - Avoid exposing skin where you apply Voltaren® Gel to sunlight and artificial light, such as tanning booths. - Do not use sunscreens, cosmetics, lotions, moisturizers, insect repellants, or other topical medicines on the same skin areas where you have applied Voltaren® Gel. - Do not get Voltaren® Gel in your eyes, nose or mouth.
-Voltaren® Gel is only to be used on your skin (topical use).
-If you get Voltaren® Gel in your eyes, rinse your eyes right away with water or saline.
-Talk with your doctor if eye irritation lasts for more than one hour.
+- Before you use a new tube of VOLTAREN® GEL for the first time, open the foil seal that covers the tube opening by using the spiked top of the cap.
+Remember to remove the dosing card from the carton to measure your dose (See Figure A). - Apply VOLTAREN® GEL to clean, dry skin that does not have any cuts, infections or rashes. - ${}^{\bullet}$ $\;$ Do not use heating pads or apply bandages where you have applied VOLTAREN ${}^{\circledR}$ GEL. - Avoid exposing skin where you apply VOLTAREN® GEL to sunlight and artificial light, such as tanning booths. - Do not use sunscreens, cosmetics, lotions, moisturizers, insect repellants, or other topical medicines on the same skin areas where you have applied VOLTAREN® GEL. - Do not get VOLTAREN® GEL in your eyes, nose, or mouth.
+VOLTAREN® GEL is only to be used on your skin (topical use).
+If you get VOLTAREN® GEL in your eyes, rinse your eyes right away with water or saline.
+Talk with your healthcare provider if eye irritation lasts for more than one hour.

-What to do if you miss a dose:
+What if I miss a dose:

-- If you miss a dose of Voltaren® Gel, continue with your next scheduled dose using the proper amount of Voltaren® Gel. - Do not double the dose. \
+• If you miss a dose of VOLTAREN® GEL, continue with your next scheduled dose using the prescribed amount of VOLTAREN® GEL.
+Do not double the dose.

-Applying Voltaren® Gel to hands, elbows or wrists:
+Applying 2 grams (2 g) of VOLTAREN® GEL to hands, wrists, or elbows:

-- 1. The dose for each hand, elbow or wrist is 2 grams of Voltaren® Gel. - Apply Voltaren® Gel 4 times a day (a total of 8 grams each day). - Do not apply more than 8 grams each day to any one of your affected hands, wrists or elbows. - 2.
-To measure the right amount of Voltaren® Gel, remove one dosing card from the package and place the card on a flat surface so that you can read the print.
-If the print is backwards, flip dosing card over.
-See the picture below.

-3. Squeeze Voltaren® Gel onto the dosing card evenly, up to the 2 gram line.
-Make sure the gel covers the entire 2 gram area of the dosing card as shown in the picture below.
-Put the cap back on the tube of Voltaren® Gel.

-4. Apply the gel to your elbow, wrist, or hand.
-You can use the dosing card to apply the gel..
-The hands should be used to gently rub the gel into the skin.
-Do not share the dosing card with another person.

-Make sure to cover the entire affected elbow, wrist or hand with the gel.
-Remember that the hand includes the palm of your hand, the top of your hand and your fingers.
+- Step 1.
+Remove the dosing card that is attached inside the VOLTAREN® GEL carton.
+Use the dosing card to correctly measure each dose of VOLTAREN® GEL.
+To measure the correct amount of VOLTAREN® GEL, place the dosing card on a flat surface so that you can read the print.
+If the print is backwards, flip dosing card over (See Figure A).
+If you lose or misplace your dosing card, you can ask your pharmacist for a new one or call 1-800-398-5876.
+Ask your healthcare provider or pharmacist to show you how to correctly measure your dose of VOLTAREN® GEL while you are waiting to receive your new dosing card. - Step 2.
+Squeeze VOLTAREN® GEL onto the dosing card evenly, up to the 2 g line (a 2.25 inch length of gel).
+Make sure that the gel covers the entire 2 gram area of the dosing card (See Figure B).
+Put the cap back on the tube of VOLTAREN® GEL.
+Ask your healthcare provider or pharmacist if you are not sure how to correctly measure your dose of VOLTAREN® GEL. - Step 3.
+Apply the gel to your hand, wrist, or elbow.
+You can use the dosing card to apply the gel (See Figure C).
+Then, use your hands to gently rub the gel into the skin (See Figure D).
+Do not share your dosing card with another person.
+Make sure to cover the entire affected hand, wrist or elbow with the gel.
+Remember that the hand includes the palm of your hand, the top of your hand, and your fingers.

-5. After using the dosing card, hold end with fingertips, rinse and dry.
-Store dosing card until next use.
-Store out of reach of children.
+Step 4.
+After using the dosing card, hold end with fingertips, rinse and dry.
+Store the dosing card until next use.
+Do not shower or bathe for at least 1 hour after applying VOLTAREN® GEL.
+Do not wash your treated hands for at least 1 hour after applying the VOLTAREN® GEL.

-- 6. Do not shower or bathe for at least 1 hour after applying Voltaren $^{\mathbb{R}}$ Gel.
-Do not wash your treated hand for at least 1 hour after applying Voltaren $^{\mathbb{R}}$ Gel. - 7.
-Wait 10 minutes before covering the treated skin with gloves or clothing...
+Step 5.
+After applying VOLTAREN® GEL, wait 10 minutes before covering the treated skin with gloves or clothing.